How To Brew Coffee

 If you want pricey convenience as in pod coffee like Keurig you are on the wrong web site.
 We know that few people are as fussy as we are about making coffee.
 In your kitchen, is coffee brewing about possibility and fun, or problem and inconvenience?
 Buy quality beer from a craft brewery or buy quality wine from an estate winery: then you open the bottle and drink it.
 But when you buy quality coffee beans from a small roaster then you have to brew the coffee yourself.
 The difference in the quality of the coffee from the way it is brewed goes from ho-hum to fantastic.

-Essential to that fantastic cup of coffee are freshly roasted coffee beans and a coffee grinder.
+Essential to that fantastic cup of coffee are freshly roasted coffee beans, a coffee grinder and scales that weigh in grams.
 We want you to use our freshly roasted quality single-sourced beans.
 We put the roasting date on every bag and jar.
 We believe after 1 month roasted coffee is past its best before date.
 And freshly ground coffee is stale after 20 minutes.
 So, buy coffee as fresh as possible (that is usually near the roasting source), and grind it just before you brew it.

 There are two types of coffee grinders, blade grinders and burr grinders.
 Blade grinders start as low in price as $20 or $25 Canadian.
 Whirling blades blast the beans around in the grinding chamber so the ground coffee is a mixture of fine and coarse and everything in between.
 The grind certainly averages finer by grinding longer.
 Using a blade grinder is light years in quality ahead of buying ground coffee that is already stale.
 There is no way to avoid ground coffee being stale no matter how it is packaged and sealed up.